 This is the reason why I go out and push the race wire to wire cause there's crazy runners out there but all in all i'm in the finals😜

 Chelimo’s fall aside, the men’s 5000m was wet, and very physical.
 A 17-year old ran the fastest qualifying time.
-2 of 3 Americans made it through to the final, with Eric Jenkins missing out in a chaotic and crowded sprint finish.
+Two of three Americans made it through to the final, with Eric Jenkins missing out in a chaotic and crowded sprint finish.
 And Sir Mo Farah looked vulnerable.
 It’s going to be a whacky final.